A 100-mile walk through the Brecon Beacons (Bannau Brycheiniog)

-The Beacons Way is a 100-mile-long distance footpath, that transverses through the centre of the Brecon Beacons National Park in South Wales.
+The Beacons Way is a 100-mile-long distance footpath, that transverses through the centre of the Brecon Beacons (Bannau Brycheiniog) National Park in South Wales.
 The route begins at the market town of Abergavenny to the far East and ends in the village of Llangadog to the west, on the outskirts of the park.
 Follow the route in OS Maps here.

 This long-distance footpath travels through some of the most diverse landscape and offers something to suit everyone.
 It can be split into sections and walked over several days, there are many types of accommodation along the route to suit all.